Sidiki Cherif: Angers

 Born in Conakry, Cherif arrived in France at the age of 5.
-He is a youth product of US Bayard Saumur, Olympique Saumur and Angers, where he impressed with the under-19.
+He is a youth product of Bayard Saumur, Olympique Saumur and Angers, where he impressed with the under-19.

 In July 2023, he signed his first professional contract with Angers.

-Cherif made his professional debut with Angers in a 1–0 Ligue 2 away loss to Stade Lavallois on 9 January 2024.
+Cherif made his professional debut with Angers in a 1–0 Ligue 2 away loss to Laval on 9 January 2024 at the age of 16 years and 7 months.